 - The Nova Scotia Accessibility Act.
 Just last spring, the province of Nova Scotia put its own law into place.
 This, too, will lead to the development of five accessibility standards, including one for information and communication.
 In defining “barrier,” the act specifically mentions potential barriers in technology4.
 Along with the new legislation, the provincial government announced a grant program to help small businesses remove disability barriers.

 What Else is Coming?

 Other provinces are expected to follow suit with their own accessibility initiatives.
 In British Columbia, for example, the government is taking steps towards its proclaimed vision of “Accessibility 2024,” with the goal of “making B.C. the most progressive province in Canada for people with disabilities by 2024” – including a fully accessible Internet5.
 The government itself has already committed to ensuring that its online content and apps adhere to WCAG 2.0’s technical requirements.

 In other provinces and territories, including Saskatchewan and Yukon, disability advocates are putting pressure on their own governments to pass accessibility legislation.
 Canada’s Honourable Carla Qualtrough, who has worked on the federal legislation, is quoted as saying: “What many provinces have told us is, once we do our law, they will then do a mirror image in their province.”6 There’s no question we’re headed in the direction of full and fair accessibility for all Canadians, mandated by law.
 Organizations that are already removing barriers are showing the country that all customers and clients, regardless of disability, are welcome to do business with them.

-- A profile of persons with disabilities among Canadians aged 15 years or older, 2012 Statistics Canada, 2012
+- A demographic, employment and income profile of Canadians with disabilities aged 15 years and over, Statistics Canada, 2017

 - Accessibility for Ontarians with Disabilities Act, 2005 Government of Ontario, 2012 – 2018